Chapel of the Most Blessed Sacrament: Post-war restoration

 On December 16, 1946, a written permission was received from Archbishop Michael J. O'Doherty to have the reconciliation ceremony and the re-dedication of the Chapel to the Most Blessed Sacrament.
 On December 20, 1947, the Chapel was officially blessed.
 A ceremony of reparation to the Blessed Sacrament took place for the desecrations perpetrated in the chapel, and for the excesses in the name of war.

 The chapel was maintained and renovated.
 The original panes in the glass doors were of pre-war vintage, imported, and had, over the years, been patched with varicolored substitutes.
 This led to a second battle cry, Relieve a Pane.
-Now, uniform glass adorns the Chapel's doors.
+Now, uniform glass adorns the Chapel's doors and has a relic of the bone of St. Jean-Baptiste de La Salle.

 The De La Salle Alumni Association has donated ₱4 million for the renovation of the chapel in the year 2000.
 It restored the chapel to its original splendor.
 The stained glass stations were cleaned and polished to their original beauty.
-In the process newly added stations were incorporated.
+In the process, newly added stations were incorporated.
 The sanctuary was beautified with narra parquet extensions.
 The statues were restored and brought back to their original home on the small altars.
 The rose window above the main altar was backlit and the crucifix in the cupola was bathed in a soft halogen light.